sph-mn/sph-utils/readme.md

 # additional utilities
 ## dcat
-depends on linux (SYS_getdents64) and, for recursive listing, a filesystem with d_type support (for example ext4/3/2).

-list directory entries, and optionally all sub-directory entries, fast.
+depends on linux (SYS_getdents64) and, for recursive listing, a filesystem with d_type support (for example ext4/3/2). lists directory entries, and optionally all sub-directory entries, fast.

 ~~~
 arguments: [-r] directory ...